-If you’re reading this, there’s a good chance that your workday consist of sitting in front of a computer monitor eight hours a day.
+If you’re reading this, there’s a good chance that your workday consists of sitting in front of a computer monitor eight hours a day.
 But just because you work at a computer, doesn’t mean that you need to be sitting the entire time.
+Instead, you should exercise standing at work.

 With more and more people working desk and computer jobs, this problem is continuing to get an increased amount of attention.